 Other legendary works on offer include – portraits of soccer star Pelé, tennis star Chris Evert, basketball player Kareem Abdul-Jabbar, baseball player Tom Seaver, football player O.J.
 Simpson, golfer Jack Nicklaus, hockey player Rod Gilbert, jockey Willie Shoemaker, and ice skater Dorothy Hamill( each estimated to sell between $250,000 to $350,000).

-The ‘Athletes’ series, known as one of Warhol’s best, was completed by him from 1977 to 1979.
+The ‘Athletes’ series, known as one of Warhol’s best, was completed from 1977 to 1979.
 Commenting further on it, Sara Friedlander, Christie’s head of postwar and contemporary art, said – “Recognizing the growing commercialization of sports, it is through this series that Weisman challenged Warhol to embrace the changing nature of fame as athletes and sports stars rose to take center stage in American popular culture.”

 Andy Warhol’s ‘Athletes’ collection will be auctioned at Christie’s Post-War and Contemporary Art sale on February 12.